-The manufacturer of KeenMind has been conducting research for 40 years and has found it enhances memory retention and recall, improves mental clarity and focus, and assists learning, concentration and attention.
+The manufacturer of KeenMind has been conducting research for 40 years and has found that its form of bacopa enhances memory retention and recall, improves mental clarity and focus, and assists learning, concentration, and attention.

 Bacopa Supplement Dosages

-The standard daily dose for Bacopa monnieri is 300 mg if standardized to 55% bacopasides.
-(38)
+The typical daily dose for Bacopa monnieri is 300 mg if standardized to 55% bacopasides.

 To achieve an equivalent bacopaside content, you’d need to take a daily dose of 750 to 1,500 mg of bacopa leaf or whole bacopa powder.